 Name Туре Supported Methods Description are used to differentiate matches to the search term in article search results.
 The target length can be from 50 to 1000 characters.
 Snippet and highlights are generated from email, text, and text area (long and rich) fields.
 Snippets aren't displayed for partially matching searches or if the user doesn't have access to the field that contains the snippet.
 Snippets are only displayed when 20 or fewer results are returned on a page.
 At least one of the following sobject values must be specified.
-To search a specific article type, use the article type name with the suffix kav.
-To search all article types, use KnowledgeArticleVersion. • To search case, case comment, feed, feed comment, idea, and idea comment types, use Case, CaseComment, FeedItem, FeedComment, Idea, and IdeaComment.
+To search a specific article type, use the article type name with the suffix kav. • To search all article types, use KnowledgeArticleVersion. • To search case, case comment, feed, feed comment, idea, and idea comment types, use Case, CaseComment, FeedItem, FeedComment, Idea, and IdeaComment.
 For example, q=tourism&sobject=Case&snippet=500. sobject string GET Objects to return in the response.
 Must be a valid object type.
 You can use multiple sobject values, such as sobject=Account&sobject=Contact.
 If unspecified, then the search results contain the IDs of all objects. sobjects sobjectsFilter[] POST Objects to return in the response.
 Must contain valid object types.
 Use with the required parameters.
-For example: { "q":"Acme", "fields":["id", "title"], "sobjects":[{"name":"Solutionkav", "where":"language='en_US' and publishstatus='draft'"}, {"name":"FAQ kav", "where":"language='en_US' and publishstatus='draft'"}] } If unspecified, then the search results contain the IDs of all objects. updateTracking string GET, POST Specifies a value of true to track keywords that are used in Salesforce Knowledge article searches only.
-If unspecified, the default value of false is applied.
+For example: { "q":"Acme", "fields":["id", "title"], "sobjects":[{"name":"Solution_kav", "where":"language='en_US' and publishstatus='draft'"}, } If unspecified, then the search results contain the IDs of all objects. spellCorrection boolean get, Post Specifies whether spell correction is enabled for a user's search.
+When set to true, spell correction is enabled for searches that support spell correction.
+The default value is true.
+For example: q=Acme&sobject=Account&Account.fields=1d&spellCorrection=true

-Name Туре Supported Methods Description updateViewStat string GET, POST Specifies a value of true to update an article's view statistics.
+Name Туре Supported Methods Description updateTracking string get, Post Specifies a value of true to track keywords that are used in Salesforce Knowledge article searches only.
+If unspecified, the default value of false is applied. updateViewStat string get, Post Specifies a value of true to update an article's view statistics.
 Valid only for Salesforce Knowledge article searches.
 If unspecified, the default value of false is applied.